 But, it is still a high voltage.
 It may be Q4 not correct, its lead is switched.

 Next, if it works.
 Check R4, R23, R22, R21, R20, and VR1.
 They may be an error.

 Answer the Question- FAQ

 The transformer and potentiometer

 Mr balasaheb desai: You can use 15V 0 15V transformer, you not use CT or 0 terminal.
 I think you will have the maximum output voltage of about 40V.
 Yes, you can use 20K pot.
 But, you should add 20K resistor in parallel with this 20K pot.
 See in the picture below, the total resistance is 10K the same in the circuit.

-I think it can use for 0-70V variable power supply.
+I think it can use for a 0-70V variable power supply.
 Because 2SC5200 can use max the voltage at 230V in a datasheet.
-But I am not sure in real using.
-Please test it with being careful.
+But I am not sure about real use.
+Please test it by being careful.